oltaab/Discrete-Models/Hungarian_Train_Schedule_Simulation/README.md

-# Hungarian Train Schedule Simulation - Homework Project
+# Hungarian Train Schedule Simulation

-## Project Overview
+## Task Overview
-This task is a homework assignment simulating a train schedule system in a parallel universe.
+This task is about simulating a train schedule system in a parallel universe.
 All trains depart from Budapest Central Train Station and make round trips to various counties in Hungary, following a strict timetable based on an epoch timestamp.

 **Note**: This task was not written by me.